-The provision available at each level (or wave) is summarised in our school provision map.
+The provision available at each level (or wave) is summarised in our provision map here: LINK f) What extra curricular activities are available for pupils with SEN?

 We provide additional support for pupils with SEND to be able to access exams, when needed.